• Skip to primary navigation

 For The Salad:

-• 1 cup wild rice yields 3-4 cups cooked
+• 1 cup long grain wild rice not a wild rice blend, yields 3-4 cups cooked

 • 2 cloves garlic